guilhermeGuini/study-project-one/README.md

 Phase 1:
 Build the services with the all rules

+Pahse 2:
+Configure CI in any tool

-Phase 2:
+Phase 3:
 Include security for all services

-Phase 3:
+Phase 4:
 Generate docker image for all services

-Phase 4:
+Phase 5:
 Run all images on k8s with zero-down-time

 ## Tech stack